 \section{\method Design}

-\method is designed as a hardware-conscious, predictor-driven memory allocation framework tailored for \racm accelerators.
-Its goal is to preserve the streaming-friendly contiguous memory layout required by LPDDR-class devices, while avoiding the gross inefficiency of static worst-case pre-allocation. \method couples three tightly integrated components: a generation-length predictor, a dynamic bucket manager, and a large-bucket safety mechanism.
-The end-to-end workflow is shown in \Cref{fig:design}.
+\method is a predictor-driven strategy tailored for \racm accelerators.
+It preserves the LPDDR-friendly contiguous memory layout while eliminating the waste of static provisioning. \method achieves this via three mechanisms: predictive reservation, adaptive bucket recalibration, and a fallback safety pool.